 Forest Harvest Planning

-Silvatech developed several Total Chance Harvest Plans (TCHP) including the Ducette operating area, Prince George Business Unit, British Columbia, Canada for British Columbia Timber Sales (BCTS).
+Silvatech developed several Total Chance Harvest Plans for BC Timber Sales in the Prince George Business Unit, British Columbia, Canada.
 The plan is one of thirteen carried out by Silvatech over a 3 year period.
-It encompassed over 17,000 ha that had only seen limited historic harvest related activity.

 Using soft copy stereo technology, Silvatech identified all harvesting opportunities and identified the optimal location of all transportation infrastructure requirements for the entire operating area.
 This plan was verified and /or modified with supplemental, targeted field reconnaissance providing additional validity to the plan.